 For instance, rate of occurrence is highest in peoples of Western European descent, averaging around 7 per 100,000 people while only about one case per million is recorded for people of Asian and African descent.

 According to nhs.uk, the rate of Huntington’s disease in the United Kingdom is 12 per 100,000 people.

 Celebrities With Huntingtons Disease.
 Since we are all about celebrity health this month, we can’t post this write-up without including a list of famous people who were diagnosed with Huntington’s disease.
 Let’s begin our list with:

 Charles Sabine, NBC News TV journalist.
 In 2005, he decided to take a genetic test to see whether he has Huntington’s, a disease which affected his father and brother.
 The test came back positive.
 He has since worked to promote Huntington awareness, research, and legislation.

 Trey Gray, drummer for country music duo Brooks & Dunn.
-Fox25 in Oklahoma City did a feature on Trey and his condition.
+Trey is next in our list of Celebrities With Huntingtons Disease.
+Fox25 in Oklahoma City did a feature on him and his condition.
 Watch:

 Gray was diagnosed with Huntington’s in 2003 although he suspected he had it because his mother and uncle also had the disease.
 Like Charles, Gray is involved in HD — short for Hungtington’s Disease — public awareness and education campaigns.
 He does not let his condition get him down but is worried about his children who have a 50-50 chance of getting HD.